-The Portuguese tax authorities' Report of Activities released in 2018, and referring to 2017, evidences the following number of requests for mutual assistance (MA) in the areas of customs/excises.
+The Portuguese tax authorities' Report of Activities released in 2020, and referring to 2019, evidences the following number of requests for mutual assistance (MA) in the areas of customs/excises.

-- Customs areas 38 Portuguese requests for MA from other states, 65 where Portugal was a recipient of requests from other states, 103 in total. - Excises 4 Portuguese requests for MA from other states, 16 where Portugal was a recipient of requests from other states, 20 in total. - Naples Convention II 13 Portuguese requests for MA from other states, 32 where Portugal was a recipient of requests from other states, 45 in total. - Total 55 Portuguese requests for MA from other states, 113 where Portugal was a recipient of requests from other states, 168 in total.
+- Customs areas 27 Portuguese requests for MA from other states, 70 where Portugal was a recipient of requests from other states, 97 in total. - Excises three Portuguese requests for MA from other states, five where Portugal was a recipient of requests from other states, eight in total. - Naples Convention II 19 Portuguese requests for MA from other states, 53 where Portugal was a recipient of requests from other states, 72 in total. - Total 49 Portuguese requests for MA from other states, 128 where Portugal was a recipient of requests from other states, 177 in total.

-Moreover, in relation to the co-operation between the Portuguese tax authorities and the EC - mainly the Directorate-General for Taxation and Customs Union (DG TAXUD) and the European Anti-Fraud Office (OLAF) - in 2017 Portugal received a total of 1,481 forms of information of significant risks that required specific analysis and treatment, and 28 specific indications of fraud and serious irregularities detected by OLAF.
+Moreover, in relation to the co-operation between the Portuguese tax authorities and the EC - mainly the Directorate-General for Taxation and Customs Union (DG TAXUD) and the European Anti-Fraud Office (OLAF) - in 2017, according to the Portuguese tax authorities' Report of Activities (released in 2018 and referring to 2017), Portugal received a total of 1,481 forms of information of significant risks that required specific analysis and treatment, and 28 specific indications of fraud and serious irregularities detected by OLAF.

-The cross-border exchanges of information in relation to income taxes in 2017 may be summarised as follows, for a total of 67 countries.
+The cross-border exchanges of information in relation to income taxes in 2019 may be summarised as follows.

-- Requests 221 received, 265 sent.

-- Spontaneous 301 received, 184 sent.
+- Requests 313 received, 329 sent. - Spontaneous 104 received, 40 sent.

-- Automatic 732,380 received, 401,002 sent.
+Automatic - 1,137,890 received, 2,698,821 sent.